 Cornelius Plantinga Jr. published a famous article on the doctrine of the Trinity in which criticized the kind of view espoused by Shedd.46 According to Plantinga, the Augustinian tradition, which Shedd also expounds, teaches a view of God that is impossible to believe.
 On the one hand, the traditional Augustinian understanding teaches that God is three true persons who love one another and interact as persons, a view based upon the Scriptures, especially the Gospel of John.
 On the other hand, influenced by Greek philosophy, the Augustinian view also teaches that God is one in such a way that the threeness of God fades into a monistic background.
-Plantinga explains that the traditional view holds that the Father is the essence of God, and the Son is the essence of God, and the Holy Spirit is the essence of God is one essence not three.
+Plantinga explains that the traditional view holds that the Father is the essence of God, and the Son is the essence of God, and the Holy Spirit is the essence of God, but God is one essence not three.
 The result of the traditional emphasis on the oneness of God is that the three Persons tend to be reduced to something less than persons.

-43 Ibid., pp. 277-78.
+Ibid., pp. 277-78.

-44 Ibid., pp. 335-36.
+Ibid., pp. 335-36.

-45 Ibid., p 282.
+Ibid., p 282.

-46 "The Threeness/Oneness Problem of the Trinity" Calvin Theological Journal, 23, No. 1 (April, 1988).
+"The Threeness/Oneness Problem of the Trinity" Calvin Theological Journal, 23, No. 1 (April, 1988).
 Hereinafter referred to as TOPT.

 In this Plantinga stands in the line of what has almost become the standard critique of the Latin theology rooted in Augustine and epitomized in the theology of Thomas Aquinas.
 As defined by Thomas, the Trinitarian Persons are understood in terms of five notions, four of which are relations of opposition and three of which are person constituting.
-The doctrine of the five notions structures the whole Western doctrine of trinitarian ontology from Thomas onward, including the trinitarianism of most Reformed theologians, even American Presbyterians like William Shedd and Charles Hodge.47 As I pointed out previously, the five notions are unoriginatedness and paternity with reference to the Spirit.
+The doctrine of the five notions structures the whole Western doctrine of trinitarian ontology from Thomas onward, including the trinitarianism of most Reformed theologians, even American Presbyterians like William Shedd and Charles Hodge.47 As I pointed out previously, the five notions are unoriginatedness and paternity with reference to the Father, filiation with reference to the Son, and spiration and procession with reference to the Spirit.
 The four notions which are considered relations of opposition are begetting, being begotten, spirating and being spirated.
 The three person-constituting relations are paternity, filiation, and procession.
+Two of these are processions, filiation and procession.